Review · Remedies

 - Better use case

-- Someone new to a diet-based approach who wants a structured, one-stop plan to follow
+- Someone who has tried nothing yet and wants a structured, one-stop plan to follow for 30 days

 - Skip if